jellyfishlake/pcapanalyzer/README.md

 # Install

 The setup comes with with a small install script.
-It is recommendend to switch to a virtual environment to not interfere with existing environments.
+It is recommendend to switch to a virtual environment to not interfere with current environment.

 > `sudo apt-get install python3-pip -y` </br>
 > `sudo pip3 install virtualenv` </br>